Feeding Your Lawn Through the Year

 Our own Harrowden Turf lawn fertiliser (in three varieties – Rapid Roots, Vivid Green and Rejuvenator) also contains organic carbon to nourish the microbes in the soil which makes it easier for the grass to absorb goodness from the soil, and magnesium (an essential component of chlorophyll) along with sulphur, both of which give your lawn its wonderful green colour.

-Choosing Lawn Feed
+How to Choose Lawn Feed

 When you think about our British weather, it is obvious that your grass will need these nutrients in different proportions at different times of the year.
 The ideal ratio also depends on the type of lawn you have – fescue and bent combination or principally ryegrass.
 Most people’s lawn is the first, a combination of species, and below we consider the different seasonal needs your grass may have.